Dimitry4Now/LearningGit/README.md

 I followed a "How to add code to gitHub" guide for my first project that i pushed here, so now i am going to try to learn git.
 For real !
 ## This is supposed to be a subHeader
+## Just try to do something whatever idk . ..